EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

+- Remove support for generating configurations for the BDR-Simple testing architecture

+  (Existing clusters are unaffected by this change)

 - Remove support for the unused lxd and vagrant platforms

   (VMs provisioned with Vagrant can still be used as bare instances in TPAexec